Myth 1: Heart disease mostly affects men

 Myth 7: Only young girls need the HPV vaccine

-Cervical cancer is the 10th most common cancer in Singapore.
-It is usually caused by the human papillomavirus (HPV), which is transmitted via sex.
+Cervical cancer is usually caused by the human papillomavirus (HPV), which is transmitted via sex.

 There are over 100 different strains of HPV, but only 15 of these are known to cause cancer by triggering the growth of abnormal cells in the cervix.

-The HPV vaccine, while not compulsory in Singapore, is designed to protect you from two of these HPV strains, which account for 70 – 80% of all cervical cancer cases.
+The HPV vaccine is designed to protect you from 2 of these HPV strains, which account for 70 – 80% of all cervical cancer cases.